Land snail: Europe

-In Greece, snails are especially popular in the island of Crete, but are also eaten in many parts of the country and can even be found in supermarkets, sometimes placed alive near partly refrigerated vegetables.
+In Greece, snails are popular in the island of Crete, but are also eaten in many parts of the country and can even be found in supermarkets, sometimes placed alive near partly refrigerated vegetables.
 In this regard, snails are one of the few live organisms sold at supermarkets as food.
 They are eaten either boiled with vinegar added, or sometimes cooked alive in a casserole with tomato, potatoes and squashes.
 Limpets and sea snails also find their way to the Greek table around the country.
 Another snail cooking method is the Kohli Bourbouristi (κοχλιοί μπου(ρ)μπουριστοί), a traditional Cretan dish, which consists of fried snails in olive oil with salt, vinegar and rosemary.

-They often feature on Cyprus taverna menus, in the meze section, under the name karaoloi (καράολοι).
+They often feature on Cypriot taverna menus, in the meze section, under the name karaoloi (καράολοι).

-In Sicily, snails (or babbaluci as they are commonly called in Sicilian) are a very popular dish.
+In Sicily, snails (or babbaluci as they are commonly called in Sicilian) are a popular dish.
 They are usually boiled with salt first, then served with tomato sauce or bare with oil, garlic and parsley.
 Snails are similarly appreciated in other Italian regions, such as Piedmont where in Cherasco there is the Italian National Institute of Heliculture.

 Snails (or bebbux as they are called in Maltese) are a dish on the Mediterranean island of Malta, generally prepared and served in the Sicilian manner.

 In southwestern Germany there is a regional specialty of soup with snails and herbs, called "Black Forest Snail Chowder" (Badener Schneckensuepple).

 Heliciculture is the farming of snails.
 Some species such as the Roman snail are protected in the wild in several European countries and must not be collected, but the Roman Snail and the Garden Snail (Cornu aspersum) are cultivated on snail farms.

 Although there is not usually considered to be a tradition of snail eating in Great Britain, common garden snails Cornu aspersum were eaten in the Southwick area of Sunderland in North East England.
 They were collected from quarries and along the stone walls of railway embankments during the winter when the snails were hibernating and had voided the contents of their guts.
 Gibson writes that this tradition was introduced in the 19th century by French immigrant glass workers.
 "Snail suppers" were a feature of local pubs and Southwick working men were collecting and eating snails as late as the 1970s, though the tradition may now have died out.